|Jack's Classic Houseplant Special Fertilizer||$16.95|

-Aglaonema Firecracker Plants Online
+Aglaonema Firecracker House Plants for Sale Online

 Aglaonema Firecracker is a red plant with green leaves that is very low maintenance.
 Bright, unique foliage matches with virtually any decor and lightens any kitchen, living room, bathroom or bedroom.
 Known to clean the air of benzene and formaldehyde, Aglaonema Firecracker also prefers low fluorescent to bright, indirect light.
 Try to make the most of the eye-catching foliage by planting in a colorful container.